Deposit Money

 Is a certificate of deposit the best way to build a savings?

-A certificate of deposit isn’t necessarily a good tool for building savings so much as it is a good tool for protecting savings that has already been built.
-Also, storing a rainy-day fund in a certificate of deposit may mean that the money is locked in when you need it most.
+A certificate of deposit isn’t a great tool for building your savings but rather for safeguarding already accumulated savings.
+Keeping a rainy-day fund in a CD might restrict access when needed urgently.
 Check out our article on the best way to save money and build a savings.

 Jonathan Walker